phunghx/robotics/Project 4 - RoboND-DeepLearning-Project/writeup_carldgosselin.md

     return output_layer
 ```

-After the encoding block and 1x1 convolution block are executed, the decoder block is used to extract the coded data with additional spatial information.
+After the encoding block and 1x1 convolution block are executed, the decoder block is used to extract/decode the encoded data with additional spatial information.

 ## Decoder block